 The project looks at criminal exploitation of the work of EU and non-EU migrants.
 It collects information on the nature of and responses to severe forms of labour exploitation across the EU.
 It builds on previous FRA research, particularly concerning irregular migrants in domestic work, and is linked to current work on victims’ rights and support.

 The project deals with a topic that has not been extensively researched to date at EU level.
 Labour exploitation largely remains undetected and unreported because of its illegal nature and the vulnerabilities of its victims.
 Labour exploitation is high on the EU agenda.
 It is particularly linked to the EU strategy for eradicating human trafficking, as well as legislation such as the Employers’ Sanctions Directive, the Trafficking Directive, the EU Victims’ Directive, the Seasonal Workers' Directive and on-going revision of the Directive on Posted Workers.

-Through fieldwork interviews and desk research, the project will collect information about the situation on the ground with regard to: the forms and frequency of labour exploitation incidents; the economic areas affected; common risk factors that contribute to labour exploitation; prevention measures aimed to reduce the risk of labour exploitation; and the obligations of specific organisations involved in preventing labour exploitation and supporting victims and the cooperation that exists between them.
-The research will begin by seeking a general overview of the situation of victims of labour exploitation in all 28 Member States.
-It will examine national legislation criminalising labour exploitation and what forms of exploitation are covered (and what gaps exist).
+Through fieldwork interviews and desk research, the project collected information about the situation on the ground with regard to: the forms and frequency of labour exploitation incidents; the economic areas affected; common risk factors that contribute to labour exploitation; prevention measures aimed to reduce the risk of labour exploitation; and the obligations of specific organisations involved in preventing labour exploitation and supporting victims and the cooperation that exists between them.
+The research began by seeking a general overview of the situation of victims of labour exploitation in all 28 Member States.
+It examined national legislation criminalising labour exploitation and what forms of exploitation are covered (and what gaps exist).
 Potential areas of high risk for labour exploitation will also be identified.
-The fieldwork will involve interviews and focus group discussions in selected EU Member States with various professional groups such as the police, labour inspectorates and victim support organisations.
-Case studies will also be collected.
+The fieldwork involved interviews and focus group discussions in selected EU Member States with various professional groups such as the police, labour inspectorates and victim support organisations.
+Case studies were also be collected.